drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Adjustment Justification**: If the selected security level is different from the base security level, this contains the justification for the change.
+- <a id='ssp-adjustment_justification'>**Adjustment Justification**</a>: If the selected security level is different from the base security level, this contains the justification for the change.
 ```json
 {
   "title": "Adjustment Justification",